teracow/googliser/README.md

 Don't create a thumbnail gallery.
 Err, don't specify this and `--delete-after` at the same time.

 `-o` or `--output [PATH]`
 The output directory.
 If unspecified, the search phrase is used.
+Enclose whitespace in quotes.

 `-P` or `--parallel [INTEGER]`
 How many parallel image downloads?
 Default is 10.
 Maximum is 40.